 - (a) the sum of Rs.
 29,299-3-3 be written off as unrecoverable, - (b) the officiating Settlement Officer report in greater detail on the sum of Rs.
-3,713-12-3, and
+3,713-12-3, and great famine of Sambat 1934.

-- (c) the Officiating Settlement Officer report on the balance of the sum of Rs.
-2,493-9-9 which may be still outstanding when the new assessments are announced, explaining why the sum is unrecovered or unrecoverable, and making his suggestions in regard to the same. - 29.
-From paragraph 68 it appears that the Nowshera Tahsil did not suffer less than other parts of the Jammu Province in the great famine of Sambat 1934.
 That famine prices in those days were as low as ten seers of grain to the rupee does not mean that the distress was not very real and famine acute.
-Since Sambat 1934, the only years of scarcity-these can hardly be called years of famine-recorded are those of Sambat 1953 and 1956.
+Since Sambat 1934, the only years of scarcity-these can hardly be called years of famine-recorded are those of Sambat 1958 and 1956.
 Though undoubtedly the supplies of grain were short and prices high in those years, the fact that the distress was not so severe as to require even suspension of the revenue collections shows that the pinch of want was not unbearable.